acmei/Guide-for-Transplants/transplant_guide.md

 - The Social Security numbers and dates of birth for each member of your household.
 - Your immigration information, if that applies to you.

-You can apply online or in person.
+You can apply online OR in person.
 Signing up for Apple Health can be done in conjunction with getting an OrcaLift card so that you don't have to make multiple trips.
-Additionally, qualifying for Apple Health will automatically qualify you for the OrcaLift card (See the 'Getting Around' section for more information on OrcaLift).
+Additionally, qualifying for Apple Health will automatically qualify you for the OrcaLift card (See the [Getting Around](#getting-around) section for more information on OrcaLift).
 The cost of Apple Health is FREE and as an unemployed student of Ada Developers Academy you should qualify.
 Apple Health coverage includes family doctor visits, preventative care, and prescription medication among other things.
 Coverage may vary depending on the plan you select when you sign up.
 You can read up on the individual plans and Apple Health at the links below.

 - Learn More: [Washington Apple Health - Medicaid](http://www.hca.wa.gov/medicaid/Pages/index.aspx)
 - Apply: [Washington Health Plan Finder](http://www.wahealthplanfinder.org) _Note: site is often down on the weekends for maintenance_